PHASE 1 OF 7

 train for skill.

 A toxic genius is still toxic.
-No matter how skilled someone is, if they create friction, slow down communication, or make the team environment negative, they're a net loss.
-Under 24-48 hour pressure, team chemistry matters more than individual brilliance.
+However skilled, if they create friction, slow communication, or sour the environment, they're a net loss.
+Under 24-48 hour pressure, chemistry beats individual brilliance.

 The right attitude means

-• They communicate when stuck instead of going silent
+• Speak up when stuck instead of going silent

-• They support the team's decision even if it wasn't their first choice
+• Back the team decision even if it wasn't their first choice

-• They stay positive at 3AM when everything is breaking
+• Stay positive at 3AM when everything is breaking

 Amy Edmondson — Harvard Business School